yukoba/nd4j/getstarted.md

 ## <a id="maven">Maven</a>

 Maven is an automated build tool for Java projects (among its other [uses](http://maven.apache.org/what-is-maven.html)).
 It locates the latest version of ND4J and DL4J project libraries (.jar files) and downloads them automatically.
+You can find those repositories on [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cnd4j).

 We've written a slightly more in-depth [introduction to Maven for non-Java programmers](http://deeplearning4j.org/maven.html) here.
 Maven lets you to install both ND4J and Deeplearning4j projects easily.
 It works well with Integrated Development Environments (IDEs) such as IntelliJ.